 The 46-member Topix Real Estate Index gained the most in more than a month, rising 3 percent at the close in Tokyo today, while the Tokyo Stock Exchange REIT Index increased 0.7 percent.

 Fortress, the New York-based asset manager with $46.4 billion, had raised about $650 million as of March 31 for its second Japan fund that will invest in real estate-related debt and other assets, according to the company’s earnings statement on May 3.
 Gordon Runte, a spokesman for Fortress, declined to comment.

-Goldman Sachs Group Inc. (GS) plans to start as early as July a private real estate investment trust with as much as 50 billion yen to invest in office buildings, and some residential and retail properties mainly in the Tokyo metropolitan area, two people familiar with the situation said last month, asking not to be identified because the information is private.
+Goldman Sachs Group Inc. (GS:US) plans to start as early as July a private real estate investment trust with as much as 50 billion yen to invest in office buildings, and some residential and retail properties mainly in the Tokyo metropolitan area, two people familiar with the situation said last month, asking not to be identified because the information is private.

 Nomura Real Estate Asset Management Co.
 (3231), which set up Japan’s first private REIT, is acquiring more buildings that will double the size of the trust.
 Mitsui Fudosan Co.
 (8801), the nation’s biggest developer by sales, has also set up a private REIT with 72.7 billion yen.

 “We have seen some positive signs in Japan’s property market,” said Atsushi Ogata, senior managing director and head of the fund management division at Nomura Real Estate Asset.
 “The office market may be near the bottom if it hasn’t already bottomed.
 Investors are finding it a good time to invest and that is why Goldman also plans to start a private REIT.”

 About 507.6 billion yen of loans will mature this year, with more than half backed by offices, and the rest by residential, retail and hotel properties, according to the Moody’s report by Takahiro Okubo, a senior analyst in the structured finance group.